-Spain's coronavirus death toll slows ahead of lockdown loosening
+Spain sets out back-to-work guidelines as coronavirus death rate slows

 A banner reading ‘Esteban, always with us’ hung from the wall, while his old scrubs were taped to a window.

-From Monday, workers in sectors such as construction and manufacturing will be allowed to return to work, though the government extended restrictions on movement across Spain’s land borders with France and Portugal for another two weeks.

-Under guidelines set out by the government, companies must provide appropriate protective equipment and ensure employees have space to be at least two metres apart.

-The lockdown has caused major disruption to the Catholic country’s renowned Easter celebrations, forcing clergy and worshippers to devise creative ways to participate.
+The lockdown has caused major disruption to the Catholic country’s Easter celebrations, forcing clergy and worshippers to devise creative ways to participate.

 In the eastern town of Villar del Arzobispo near Valencia, priest Raul Garcia held mass with photographs of his parishioners pinned to the pews, and invited them to watch the service online from home.

-“It’s a way not to be alone in church and for people to feel like they’re accompanying me during,” he told Reuters Television.

-Reporting by Nathan Allen, Graham Keeley, Nacho Doce and Miguel Gutierrez; Editing by Andrei Khalip and Helen Popper
+Reporting by Raul Cadenas, Julien Hennequin, Graham Keeley, Nacho Doce, Belén Carreño and Miguel Gutierrez; Writing by Nathan Allen; Editing by Andrei Khalip, Helen Popper and Hugh Lawson